m3taphysics/ecs-kata/README.md

 "World" is the name of the inital scene.
 Prefabs "Character" and "Collectable" are already created.

 There are two example systems that you can use as a starting point.
 They are located in the Scripts/ECS/Systems folder.

+The initial instantiates 1000 entities with two component types and then unity reflects the state of this in the view using IVisibilitySystem.

 VisibilitySystem.cs - This handles instantiating objects from a pool, then showing and hiding them.
 LiveAndDieSystem.cs - This is an example of a system that mutates the state of a component using Arch queries.